deal-machine/typescript-patterns/README.md

 <br>

-    - Facade:
+    Facade

-        Structure pattern;
+        - Structure pattern;
-        Show how mount objects and classes in big projects;
+        - Show how mount objects and classes in big projects;
-        Is an object that serves as a front-facing interface;
+        - Is an object that serves as a front-facing interface;
-        Mask complex implementations or structural code.
+        - Mask complex implementations or structural code.

     To see this pattern working, run:  `yarn facade`